 remote_port = 22

-- nocolor: It gives you the ability to use different colors for Ansible playbook and tasks that shows errors and success
+- nocolor: It gives you the ability to use different colors for Ansible playbook and tasks that show errors and success

 nocolor = 0